M (SEPTA Metro): History

-The M began service in 1907 as the Philadelphia and Western Railroad (P&W), which ran from the present 69th Street Transportation Center in Upper Darby Township, Pennsylvania to a converted farmhouse station in Strafford, Pennsylvania.
+The M began service in 1907 as the Philadelphia and Western Railroad (P&W), which ran from the present 69th Street Transit Center in Upper Darby Township, Pennsylvania to a converted farmhouse station in Strafford, Pennsylvania.
 In 1911, the line was extended 0.47 mi west to a new Strafford P&W station adjacent to the Pennsylvania Railroad's Strafford station, allowing easy interchange between the two lines.
 In 1912, a 6.2 mi branch was constructed from Villanova Junction, 0.33 mi west of the existing Villanova station, to Norristown.
 When the newly built branch quickly attracted more ridership than the Strafford main line, the Norristown section became the main line and the Strafford stretch was demoted to branch status; in the mid-1930s, the Strafford spur was narrowed to a single track for its last 1.74 mi between the Wayne-St. Davids and Strafford stations, while the Norristown line received a sleek new art deco terminus at Main and Swede Streets.